meerkat-manor/salainen/extensions/file/README.md

 search path or your home directory, it will enable **file** variables and files.

-The prefix value **file** indicates that this is a file storage location secret.
+The prefix value **file** indicates that this is a file provider secret.

 If you call the register function with a configuration file location then the sequence of calls is: